 Marriage

 There are also residency requirements before getting citizenship.
 Most countries require the foreign spouse to live in the country for a certain period as a legal resident before applying for citizenship.
-The period of residency needed can vary between one to five years.
+The period of residency needed can be between one to five years.

 Investment

 Investment is another way of being a multiple citizenship holder from a foreign country.
 Some countries provide citizenship to individuals who make a significant economic investment, such as buying property or investing in a business.
+This is often referred to as citizenship by investment (CBI).

 Advantages of Triple Citizenship